falkr/teampy/docs/write-rats.md

     rat check questions.md

 We assume here that you are in the directory of the RAT, and that `questions.md` is the name of your RAT file.

-The `rat check` command does not require that your students file exists.
-The RAT is printed
+The `rat check` command does not require that your students file exists, and it does not require you to select a scratch card for the solution.
+It just creates a LaTeX file with the questions in their original order and with the correct answer sorted first.